How to achieve a professional finish with porcelain paving

 How you joint your paving will make a huge difference to the overall effect.
 A crisp finish to your joints is especially important when they are narrow and have a rectified edge like porcelain.
 Using tile spacers can help you to achieve precision joints.

-We also find an external tile grout is ideal because it is fine enough for 5mm joints and flexible enough to withstand a bit of movement.
-It usually comes in a choice of colours.
+We find pre-mixed grouts like Fugapave are ideal because they are easy to apply and are fine enough for 5mm joints and flexible enough to withstand a bit of movement.
+They usually comes in a choice of colours.
 Some jointing compounds can be suitable for porcelain if you’re using a permeable sub-base, but may not give quite such a smooth finish.

 Exterior Tile Grout